Vencorr/PetProtect/README.md

 A configurable file is available in the PetProtect directory in the plugins folder.

-`enabled` - On/Off switch for the plugin.
+`enabled` - This completely disables the plugin on startup if set to false

-`actionbar` - Whether to use Actionbar text over chat messages.

 ### Protection

+`pet-invulnerable` - Make pets invulnerable to the environment (blocks)

+`owner-protect` - Prevent owners from hitting their pets

-`hurt` - Protect against hurt attempts.
+`hurt` - Protect against hurt

-`ride` - Protect against ride attempts.
+`ride` - Protect against riding

-`access` - Protect against access attempts.
+`access` - Protect against leads and inventory access

+`exclude` - Not yet implemented (0.3.x will do nothing with it)

 ### Messages
 Tags are {pet} and {owner}.
 Color codes are supported.

+`messagetype` - Type of message (0 = none, 1 = chat, 2 = actionbar)

-`message` - Message to send on any interaction.
+`message` - Message shown to player if interacting with pet that is not theirs

-`altmessage` - Message to send on any interaction if the owner is not found.
-Using '{owner}' could cause a NullPointerException.
+`altmessage` - Message shown to player if interacting with pet that has no owner or if the player is the owner

-`customname` - Whether to allow pet custom names in message or use the entity name.
+`customname` - Whether to use custom names from pets for messages